 If you have found the perfect dish and you're in charge of picking a restaurant

 Book a table before they’re gone

 As Australia’s oldest Irish pub, The Mercantile Hotel is a Sydney institution, loved by locals, Irish expats and travellers alike.
-Built in 1914, Mercantile Hotel is has lots of historic charm, much like The Rocks area which it is located in.
-With live music on the weekends, a menu full of traditional Irish cuisine and pub food favorites, and a buzzing atmosphere, whether it is for dinner or drinks, Mercantile Hotel is a popular choice.
-Tuck into some hearty Irish stew (diced lambs, onion, carrots and celery, cooked in stock and served with toasted bread) or some bangers and mash, washed down with a pint of Guinness or Kilkenny.
+Built in 1914, Mercantile Hotel has lots of historic charm, much like The Rocks area which it is located in.
+With live music on the weekends, a menu full of traditional Irish cuisine and pub food favourites, and a buzzing atmosphere, whether it is for dinner or drinks, Mercantile Hotel is a popular choice.
+Tuck into some hearty Irish stew (diced lamb, onion, carrots and celery, cooked in stock and served with toasted bread) or some bangers and mash, washed down with a pint of Guinness or Kilkenny.
 You’ll find Mercantile Hotel located on George Street, a short walk from Circular Quay train station – book a table and head on over.

 Does the restaurant The Mercantile Hotel have parking?